-A non-surgical option may be advised if your symptoms are mild.
-For example, if your symptoms come and go and mainly consist of tingling, pins and needles or mild discomfort.
+A non-surgical option may be advised if your symptoms are mild - for example, if your symptoms come and go and mainly consist of tingling, pins and needles or mild discomfort.
 A wrist splint (brace) may work but a steroid injection is probably the most effective non-surgical treatment.

 If you try a non-surgical treatment and it does not work, do return to your doctor.
-In particular, if you have constant numbness in any part of your hand, or if you have any weakness of the muscles next to the thumb.
+In particular, see your doctor if you have constant numbness in any part of your hand, or if you have any weakness of the muscles next to the thumb.
 These symptoms mean that the nerve is not working well and is at risk of permanent damage.